Emergency department

 Access to the emergency department is via Coonil Crescent (off Wattletree Road).

-If you have serious symptoms, such as difficulty breathing, call 000 and ask for an ambulance (inform them you may have symptoms of COVID-19).
+If you are experiencing severe symptoms, such as difficulty breathing, please call 000 and request an ambulance.

 If you are attending Cabrini, please ensure your clinical team is made aware if you: